openslide/openslide.github.io/docs/newformat/index.md

 free functions, and `g_autofree` is for arbitrary memory that can be freed with `g_free()`.
-Variables declared with `g_auto*` must always be initialized on the spot (perhaps to `NULL`) to avoid freeing a garbage pointer; CI has a check for this.
+Variables declared with `g_auto*` must always be initialized on the spot (perhaps to `NULL`) to avoid freeing a garbage pointer; pre-commit checks include a test for this.

 When allocating an object that will be returned from the function, or will be linked into data structures that outlive the function, prefer using